Decentraland: Reception

 In March 2020, Luke Winkie, writing for PC Gamer, described the game as "rickety", noting numerous bugs and the game's "brutally long loading times", as well as hard-locks related to the game's cryptocurrency-based authentication process.
 Winkie described the platform as having a strongly libertarian political bent, saying "Decentraland is a truly fascinating concept.
 It peels back like an onion, revealing a Randian fever-dream built with Roblox textures".

 According to Eric Ravenscraft of Wired, activity on the platform is unclear, with the world mostly empty and with a number of concurrent users of around 1,600 in 2021, a figure that might include inactive users who remain logged on.
-Ravenscraft wrote that Decentraland was buggy with poor moderation.
-Users have minted NFTs of avatars with slurs in their names, and at one point the name "Jew" was for sale for $362,000.
-Despite the community voting in favor of adding "Hitler" to the banned names list, there were not enough votes for the decentralized autonomous organization's (DAO) smart contract to execute.
-Ravenscraft also said the game currently feels reminiscent of an early access game.
+Ravenscraft wrote that Decentraland was buggy with poor moderation, and said that it felt reminiscent of an early access game.